7 Different Ways to Make *Great* Coffee at Home

 Other than a healthy breakfast, nothing gets our morning started on the right foot like a good cup of coffee.
-While we’re always down for a cuppa at one of the best coffee shops in the world, nothing beats a perfectly made cup of coffee that you can enjoy without having to leave the house.
-It saves you money, sure, but it’s also satisfying to know that you can make your brew just the way *you* like it.
-Here, seven methods for brewing coffee that are so good, you may never drink coffee outside of the house again.
+While we miss trying out the best coffee shops in the country, nothing beats a hot cup of coffee at home.
+It saves you money, sure, but it's also satisfying to know that you can make your brew just the way *you* like it.
+And these seven methods for the perfect coffee are so good, you may never drink a cappuccino outside of the house again.

-2. French Press Coffee: If you’re ready to take your coffee game to the next level, trying the French press is the easiest option.
-It doesn’t take up too much counter space and prepares your brew in less than 10 minutes.
-(Photo + Technique via Gimme Some Oven)
+If you're ready to take your coffee game to the next level, trying the French press is the easiest option.
+It doesn't take up too much counter space and prepares your brew in less than 10 minutes. (via Gimme Some Oven)

-3. Pour Over: Pour over coffee is just what it sounds like — you pour hot water over ground coffee beans, and the coffee filters into the mug or carafe waiting below.
-Grab some light to medium roast single-origin coffee beans, grind them yourself, and then brew them in the carafe (Chemex is the classic) for coffeehouse-worthy java.
-(Photo + Technique via Will Frolic for Food)
+Pour over coffee is just what it sounds like — you pour hot water over ground coffee beans, and the coffee filters into the mug or carafe waiting below.
+Grab some light to medium roast single-origin coffee beans, grind them yourself, and then brew them in the carafe (Chemex is the classic) for coffeehouse-worthy java. (via Will Frolic for Food)

-4. Moka Pot Coffee: The Moka Pot is a stove-top percolator used to make strong, dark, espresso-like coffee.
+The Moka Pot is a stove-top percolator used to make strong, dark, espresso-like coffee.
 It uses a pressurized double chamber method that forces hot water through your coffee grounds.
-The result is a bold brew that can be used to make lattes and other espresso-based drinks at home without having to invest in a pricier machine.
-(Photo + Technique via MokaBees)
+The result is a bold brew that can be used to make lattes and other espresso-based drinks at home without having to invest in a pricier machine. (via MokaBees)

-5. Aeropress: The Aeropress is a fast, easy-to clean, and portable device for making coffee.
-It uses a very basic method to brew your cup o’ Joe, simply using the air inside a plastic tube to press hot water through coffee grounds.
-(Photo + Technique via A Couple Cooks)
+The Aeropress is a fast, easy-to clean, and portable device for making coffee.
+It uses a very basic method to brew your cup o' Joe, simply using the air inside a plastic tube to press hot water through coffee grounds. (via A Couple Cooks)

-6. Cold Brew: At its most basic, the cold-brew method combines coffee grounds and water, calling for them to sit overnight in the fridge.
+At its most basic, the cold-brew method combines coffee grounds and water, calling for them to sit overnight in the fridge.
 In the morning, strain the grounds.
-Or use a French press to make the process even easier.
-(Photo + Technique via Delightful E Made)
+Or use a French press to make the process even easier. (via Delightful E Made)

-7. Coffee Without a Coffeemaker: Sometimes you need coffee when there’s no device in sight, but you can brew a cup with a few kitchen staples.
+Sometimes you need coffee when there's no device in sight, but you can brew a cup with a few kitchen staples.
 Bring a pot of water to a boil, add your coffee grounds, then cover the pan and take it off the heat to brew.
-When you’re done, ladle the coffee from the top into your mug, leaving the grounds behind.
-(Photo + Technique via Grub Street)
+When you're done, ladle the coffee from the top into your mug, leaving the grounds behind. (via Grub Street)